aaronpeikert/repro-collab/preregistration.md

 ### Procedure

-1. Participants sit at a comfortable viewing distance from the tachistoscope
-2. On each trial:
+1. On each trial:
    - Two squares appear simultaneously (reference and comparison)
    - The participant judges which square is larger by pressing a corresponding button
    - Reaction time is recorded from stimulus onset to response
    - The stimuli remain visible until a response is made
-3. Trial distribution:
+2. Trial distribution:
    - 200 trials for comparison sizes very close to the reference (hardest discriminations)
    - 100 trials for intermediate differences
    - 50 trials for the largest differences (easiest discriminations)
-   - Total: approximately 6,850 trials per participant
+   - Total: approximately 20 trials per participant
-4. Sessions last approximately one hour, with regular breaks to prevent fatigue
+3. Sessions last approximately one hour, with regular breaks to prevent fatigue

 ### Key Measurements